 Food and Beverage | $26 |

-Dr. Robin Tillery is a physician who specializes in trauma surgery and critical care (intensive care medicine).
+Dr. Robin Tillery is a specialist in trauma surgery and critical care (intensive care medicine).
 Dr. Tillery's clinical interests include gastrointestinal surgery, acute care, and laparoscopic surgery.
-She attended the University of Utah School of Medicine and subsequently trained at a hospital affiliated with Tulane University for residency.
-She is professionally affiliated with Children's Hospital Colorado and UCHealth.
+She is affiliated with Children's Hospital Colorado and UCHealth.
+After attending the University of Utah School of Medicine, she completed her residency training at a hospital affiliated with Tulane University.
+Her average patient rating is 5.0 stars (out of 5).